10 reasons why Prince2 is not even close to ‘best practice’

 - Management-by-exception – Prince2 says the project manager must report an exception to the project board when they expect the project to exceed an agreed tolerance.
 In principle, this sounds potentially OK.
 In practice it does two very unproductive things: a) project managers are being given the wrong message (project success is not their responsibility, they are just there to report to the project board), and b) management by exception is fine for steady state operations, (where the idea of tolerance comes from) but is very dangerous on projects.
 Methods such as Agile require daily conversations involving the whole team around impediments to making progress.
 They don’t wait until your project is already out of tolerance (i.e. out of control !) before they initiate such discussions via a monthly or quarterly project board meeting.
 Furthermore, Prince2 processes for managing significant issues typically achieve very slow decision-making at times when the opposite is required, and in practice (not theory) result in delayed (or even suppressed) disclosure of bad news.
 Effective project managers recognise quickly when there is a need to re-prioritise within the goals of the project and do so without delay.
 They do not have to wait for the cycle times involved in most (real-world) project board meetings.

 - P’2 is more a method to initiate projects – not to manage or deliver them.
-It does not address (as demonstrated by the APM’s PMQ for Qualified Prince2 Practitioners ( 7 )) many fundamental PM disciplines; such as defining requirements and developing solutions, how to measure progress on a project, how to manage performance in relation to progress, schedule etc. It just requires mechanisms for project managers to highlight issues to others for resolution or decision making!
+It does not address (as demonstrated by the APM’s PMQ for Qualified Prince2 Practitioners ( 7 )) many fundamental PM disciplines; such as defining requirements and developing solutions, how to measure progress on a project, how to manage performance in relation to progress, schedule and especially budget (5).
+It just requires project managers to highlight issues to others for resolution or decision making!
 Sound like a quick process?
 Sound like it will be successful?
 Sound like it encourages the type of behaviours and skills you want to see among professional project managers?

 - P’2 going Agile?
 The two ‘methods’ could not be more different.
 They are at the opposite ends of the spectrum; others warn this is more like mixing oil and water and you can’t be half Agile.
-Agile is about flexibility, Prince2 is about ‘control.
-Agile uses regular face-to-face communication, constant (daily) participation of the Product Owner in the team, daily reviews of progress and minimum of process and paperwork.
+Agile is about flexibility, Prince2 is about ‘control’.
+Agile uses daily face-to-face communication around issues, decision-makers from the business working with the development team on a daily basis and minimum of process and paperwork.
+Prince2 is the most bureaucratic (paperwork heavy) example of project management there is.
 Prince2 is a predictive form of defining and planning projects while Agile is iterative.
 The two could not be more different.
 While we do agree that methods like Scrum do not provide all you need on a project, trying to marry up Agile philosophies and Prince2 is at best questionable and in reality never going to work.
-If you are going to still remain Agile, you would have to drop most of the elements of P’2 espcially the way almost everything is managed.
+If you are going to still remain Agile, you would have to drop most of the elements of P’2 especially the way almost everything is managed.
 Probably the biggest single difference with Agile is self-organised teams, where decision-making is embedded in the team.
 P’2 is hierarchical command and control, and all key decision making is definitely outside of the day-to-day team (as the method constantly reminds you).
 This results in slow and cumbersome (8 ).
 Sound like Agile?
-More than anything else Agile is about flexibility; Prince2 is about control.
+More than anything else Agile is about flexibility and being able to incorporating change quickly; Prince2 is about control and in P’2 introducing change is usually very slow and painful.
 They are oil and water.

 - Finally, and perhaps most importantly of all, in all the years of us doing business, we have never encountered an organisation which had implemented significant amounts of what is in the method – they always say they have a P’2 type PM method, which has given rise to the term ‘PINO’ (Prince2 in name only).